9. Personalities in the Society for the Formation of Labor Unions

 Incidentally, there is a tendency to look upon the Rôdô-kumiai Kiseikai as the first Japanese labor union, for example the Wikipedia Japan depicts so in the item of "Rôdô-kumiai (labor union)".
 However, it certainly was not, the new Society was a promotional group that looked to encourage and campaign for the formation of labor unions.
 Many of the members were workers, but the Society also included intellectuals.

-a page of the Contributions Book of the Society for the Formation of Labor Unions The date of the founding meeting has sometimes been given as July 3 or July 4, but that is also a mistake.
+The date of the founding meeting has sometimes been given as July 3 or July 4, but that is also a mistake.
 Fusatarô's diary records in the column for July 5 that '70 people attended the founding meeting of the Rôdô-kumiai Kiseikai tonight', besides the Rôdô Kiseikai Kifubo (Contributions Book of the Society for the Formation of Labor Unions) clearly records 'costs of the founding meeting on July 5'.
 So, the date of July 5 is definite.

 Retracing their steps a little more in detail, let us review the process of preparations from the public meeting on June 25 to the founding meeting of the Society on July 5.